 This article was originally posted on Encased in Steel on 22nd April 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 When looking to buy a fencing mask, there are a huge variety of makes and models, and they all come with some numbers to describe how protective they are.